 Preparing for an appointment

-In most cases, SCAD is an emergency situation.
+You may not have time to prepare.
+SCAD usually is diagnosed in an emergency situation.
 If you have chest pain or think that you're having a heart attack, immediately call 911 or your local emergency number.

-After your initial diagnosis, you're likely to have questions about your situation.
-Prepare a list of questions to ask your health care provider at your next visit.
-Questions you might want to ask include:
+After a SCAD diagnosis, you may have questions about your health.
+Prepare a list of questions to ask your health care provider at your next appointment, such as:

 - What caused my SCAD?